MttArmstrong/testing-new-framework/_episodes/03-what-is-open-source.md

 The [Creative Commons](https://creativecommons.org/) (CC) is a family of licenses analogous to open-source but for things other than software.
 Another class of work that can fall under Creative Commons licenses is data.
-Be aware that if you utilize data with a CC BY-SA license, you may be limited in your in your licensing options.
+Be aware that if you utilize data with a CC BY-SA license, you may be limited in your in your licensing options as CC BY-SA is similar to a copyleft, requiring derivative works to use the same license.
 Variants of the Creative Commons license allow you to impose various restrictions, similar to choosing different licenses for software:

   * CC BY (Attribution)